 - Riverdale (2017-)

-It’s moody, it’s spooky: Riverdale is about a murder mystery, based on the Archie Comics.
+It’s moody, it’s spooky: Riverdale is based on the Archie Comics.
 There’s a kiss between two girls in the very first episode (yet it went nowhere), and there’s a gay character (Kevin Keller) but he only gets interesting in season 2 (when he steps up for the LGBT community).
-And everyone explores their sexuality in some way.
+And everyone discovers their orientation in some way.

-Also, a little side note: the show had an opportunity including an asexual character (never seen on TV!) and they missed it.
+Also, a little side note: the show had an opportunity including an ace character (never seen on TV!) and they missed it.

 - Elite (2018-)